LobotomyDC/RuneCast/README.md

 * 1.```source /opt/toolchains/dc/kos/environ.sh``` To build with the Dreamcast Toolchain
 * 2.```make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] clean``` Clean your build environment

 * This part of the process has you choose between building with SDL1.2 (Built into KallistiOS), or SDL2.
-* SDL2 is available as a KOS-Addon.
-I've included it, and build instructions, in this package, [but you should check the original repo for updates.](https://github.com/GPF/SDL2) Dreamcast SDL2 is under continuous development, and implementation is currently experimental in this project.
+Instructions on building SDL2 are below these instructions

 * 3a.```make -f Makefile.dreamcast SDLKOS=1``` if building with SDL1.2 (Recommended for now)
 * 3b.```make -f Makefile.dreamcast SDL2=1``` if building with SDL2 (Unfinished)